liam175/resume_repo/README.md

 1. pi pico based pi bots for Team STEAM Robotics
 2. A 3d Printing lab im currently starting up at my highschool (contact me or coach Mudd (at --- --- ----) for details)
 3. summer camp orginisation for Team STEAM Robotics

+any other project i included directly in the repo is also somthing i would like to display